Skip to content

 ## Introduction

-## Scope and scale of apps
+## Scope of web app usage and and scale

 The kinds of web applications I’ve worked on are monolithic web apps, with Postgres as their primary OLTP database, in categories like social media, e-commerce, click tracking, or general business process apps.